 Patients with alcoholic liver disease are usually diagnosed during the latter stage of their illness when the symptoms and damage to the liver are severe.
-Here are the key signs of the
+Here are the physical signs of alcoholic liver disease.

 Long-term alcohol abuse leads to a condition known as alcoholic liver disease.
 This illness progressively worsens as the person keeps drinking, and can lead to serious health problems later on.